Skip Navigation

 • Comprehension, accuracy, fluency and vocabulary are emphasized through selected novels

-• Everyday Spelling curriculum is used in conjunction with cross-curricular vocabulary
+• Grade level spelling is used in conjunction with cross-curricular vocabulary

 • Zaner-Bloser is used as a guide for handwriting, working on cursive practice